 If you are a big group and does not want to wait for other passengers, you can charter a boat for ₱1,500.

-You can follow the guide in reverse when you return from Malapascua to Cebu and then to your onward destination.
+Follow the guide in reverse when you return from Malapascua to Cebu City, and then to your onward destination.

 If you want your vacation to be laid-back and more pampering, you can choose from Malapascua’s premium destinations.